 - Applicant cannot be married, pregnant, or have any legal obligation to support children or other dependents

-Candidates are appointed to the Merchant Marine Academy at Kings Point on a statewide basis.
-Each year the State of Connecticut has five vacancies at the Academy and each Congressperson is entitled to submit the names of ten prospective candidates.
+The Merchant Marine Academy allows applicants to seek Congressional Nominations from any House and Senate office in their state.
+However, they can only apply to one House District and the Senators' offices.
+They cannot compete for a Congressional Nomination in multiple House districts.
+Each year the State of Connecticut has five vacancies at the Academy, and each Congressperson is entitled to submit the names of ten prospective candidates.
 Nominees then compete with the nominees of the rest of the Connecticut delegation for admittance.

 The Coast Guard Academy does not require a Congressional Nomination.
 Candidates are appointed on a competitive basis.
 To be eligible, you must contact the Coast Guard Academy directly for an application.